particle-iot/docs/src/content/reference/developer-tools/cli.md

 ### Target a specific firmware version for flashing

 You can compile and flash your application against a specific firmware version using the `--target` flag.
-If you don't specify `target` your code will compile against the latest released firmware.
+If you don't specify `target` your code will compile against the latest LTS release firmware.

-This is useful if you are not ready to upgrade to the latest Device OS version on your device or if you want to try a pre-release version.
+This is useful if you are not ready to upgrade to the latest Device OS version on your device, try a release candidate version, or switch between LTS and developer preview release lines.

 ```sh
 # compile your application with the 5.3.1 Device OS version and flash it
 $ particle flash --target 5.3.1 0123456789ABCDEFGHI my_project
 ```

+A list of valid version numbers can be found in the [release notes](/reference/device-os/release-notes/).

 {{note op="start" type="P2"}}
 At the time of writing, flashing a P2 or Photon 2 from the CLI targets 3.2.1-p2.2, which is not recommended.
 You